thatsus/laravel-redlock/README.md

 ### Refresh with Closures

-You can refresh your tokens with closures too.
-The first parameter to your closure is a `$refresh` closure.
-Call it to refresh.
+You can refresh your tokens when using closures easily.
+The first parameter to your closure is `$refresh`.
+Simply call it when you want to refresh.
 If the lock cannot be refreshed, the closure will return.

 ```php
  use ThatsUs\RedLock\Facades\RedLock;